robotpy/pyfrc/README.md

     $ python3 robot.py sim --enable-pynetworktables

 As there is interest, I will add more features to the simulator.
+Please feel free to improve it and submit pull requests!

 Implementation Notes